-“If only” is not a plan.
-Studies show Americans are having a hard time distinguishing news from opinion, news from advertising, actual news from fabricated news.
-A fifth are willing to admit it, saying they are “eager and willing” to learn.
+Supply is important.
+But so is demand.
+Americans still have a hard time distinguishing news from opinion, news from advertising, actual news from hoaxes or propaganda.
+One in five adults are willing to admit it, saying they are “eager and willing” to learn.
 We should help them.
 “The way to have an informed citizenry,” writes media literacy professor Dan Gillmor, “is by having citizens who think for themselves.”

 Dan and I founded the News Co/Lab at Arizona State’s Cronkite School of Journalism and Mass Communication to work on the “demand side” of news.
-Among our projects: helping journalists and communities collaborate to better understand how news works in the digital age.
+Among our projects: helping journalists and communities collaborate to better understand each other, and how news works in the digital age.

-The cost of success will be huge.
-We have a K-12 education system that already spends many hundreds of billion dollars every year.
+Revitalizing American citizenship through education is a critical element of success.
+The cost of that success will be huge.
 But the cost of failure will be even larger.
 Jefferson knew it: to govern themselves, people must be “capable.”
 A nation incapable of telling fact from fiction is a nation about to fall.